 Basmati rice is a long, slender rice native to the Indian subcontinent.
 Basmati is characterized by its fragrant, nutty aroma.

 Basmati is similar to jasmine rice, the latter of which can be used as a substitute.
-Alternately, a long grain American rice, such as Texmati, can be used.
+Alternately, a long grain American rice, such as Texmati or Carolina can be used.

 Urad dal is used as a seasoning in South Indian cuisine, but it is also used as an ingredient in dals.
 In its whole form, urad dal is a tiny white bean with a black skin, very similar to the mung beans commonly available in the West.

 As a seasoning, the split, hulled form of the urad dal is used.
 It looks like a tiny, white lentil.
 To use it as a seasoning, the dal is browned in hot oil before vegetables or other ingredients are added to the dish.
-Its taste is nutty, and its texture is crunchy.
+It imparts a pleasant nutty taste, and a chewy bite.

 There is no good Indian ingredient substitute for urad dal as a seasoning.
 If you don’t have it, just leave it out.